 From 3-6 weeks

-You can either apply for a mortgage directly with a lender, or via your mortgage adviser.
+You can either apply for a mortgage directly with a lender, or via your mortgage broker.
 Either way, you’ll need to have your paperwork ready to show that you’re able to afford the property.
 The lender will review your details and organise a property valuation.
 If no further details are required, you should receive a mortgage offer, which you can then choose to accept before proceeding.
 If your application is declined at this stage, it’s worth finding out why.
-Look at your credit report and check back in with your mortgage adviser before applying again.
+Look at your credit report and check back in with your mortgage broker before applying again.

 6. Give the go-ahead to your solicitor 📝